metheos/OnStarJS/README.md

 `pnpm test:auth`

-### Reauthentication
+### Reauth

-Tests the reauthentication flow by simulating expired tokens and browser reinitialization scenarios.
-This is particularly useful testing for long-running applications that need to reauthenticate periodically.
+Tests the re-authentication flow by simulating expired tokens and browser reinitialization scenarios.
+This is particularly useful testing for long-running applications that need to re-authenticate periodically.

 `pnpm test:reauth`